baphled/nark/TECHDEBT.md

 * Contain plugin functionality instead of blindly injecting them into Nark
 * Decrease the use of eval in general
   * I don't know how to improve this yet.
-* Review the need for a after_response hook
-  * Starting to think there should only be two hooks in the middlewars call